IceBucket420/Afterglow_bandori_website/README.md

  - Feature 5 - Profile page implemented, users who want to learn more about a band member can head there to discover more about each memeber
  - Feature 6 - Merch page implmented, under the merch section, users can either click on the images or text that will link them to the page to buy the merchandise they want.
  - Feature 7 - Music section in merch page can link users to a yt link that will play the song and another link that links to the merch store.
+ -Feature 8 - Footer added for all pages, to learn more about the band.
+ - Feature 9 - Contact page implement, fans can contact the band for inqueries and bookings.

  ### Features left to implement